redis/librdb/deps/README.md

 # deps
 The purpose of this folder is to provide the necessary dependencies for the librdb parser.
-Currently, it includes only redis subfolder, which contains a subset of files from the Redis repository that have been slightly adapted for reuse by librdb.

-As the librdb library evolves, it might require additional dependencies apart from the redis subfolder.
-In such cases, new subfolders may be added under the deps directory to accommodate these dependencies.

 # librdb dependencies